 Too much Calcium will cause calcification

-Mg is Ca’s gatekeeper, controlling where and how much is lets into our cells.
+Mg is Ca’s gatekeeper, controlling where and how much it lets into our cells.
 It also keeps Ca dissolved in the blood and inhibits its calcification.
 This keeps Ca from creating kidney stones.
 It also inhibits calcification within our arteries reducing the incidence of atherosclerosis and other plaque buildup.
 It stops calcification of the bladder which reduces its capacity to store urine, hence more trips to the loo.
-Calcification in breast tissue can also be a problem.
+Calcification in breast tissue can also be a problem and misdiagnosed as cancer.
 Calcification can be anywhere which includes our joints and muscles.
 By far the worst problem though, is heart disease and its associated conditions like high blood pressure, angina, strokes, atherosclerosis etc..